KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 ```

 For light types that have a position (`point` and `spot` lights), the light's position is defined as the node's world location.
-For light types that have a direction (`directional` and `spot` lights), the light's direction is defined as the 3-vector `(0.0, 0.0, -1.0)` and the rotation of the node orients the light accordingly.
+For light types that have a direction (`directional` and `spot` lights), the light's direction is defined as the 3-vector `(0.0, 0.0, 1.0)` and the rotation of the node orients the light accordingly.

 ### Adding Light Instances to Scenes

-`ambient` and `hemisphere` lights have no position and no orientation.
+`ambient` lights have no position and no orientation.
 These lights must be attached to the scene by defining the `extensions.KHR_lights` property and, within that, an index into the `lights` array using the `light` property.

 ```javascript
 "scenes" : [